Login to Complete an Application or to Access Judging Panel

 Sponsored by Sloan

-Judging will take place in July 2019, and a jury will be announced in April.
-Winning entrants will be notified shortly thereafter; their courses will be published concurrently in the September 2019 print issue of ARCHITECT and online.
+Winning entrants will be notified in October; their courses will be published concurrently in the November 2020 print issue of ARCHITECT and online.

 The program’s exclusive sponsor, Sloan, has made available $20,000 in prize money, which will be awarded at the jury’s discretion to students whose work was included in winning studio course submissions.